Typhus

 • HOW CAN TYPHUS BE PREVENTED?

-• Do not leave pet food outdoors
+• Do not leave food or water outdoors

 • Store trash in cans with secure lids